 Congratulations!
 You are now well on your way to becoming a master Graphic Recorder, Visual Communicator and all round Drawing Champion.
-If you have worked through episode 1-4, you have not only learnt how to draw, you have also learnt to look at the world with a fresh set of eyes.
+If you have worked through episode 1-4, you have not only learnt how to draw, you have also learn to look at the world with a fresh set of eyes.
+So, let's learn Graphic Facilitation and Visual Communication.

 Let's refresh what we have looked at so far: